 Enter Rachel Boyd, school nurse at Juniata Valley and member of the school's Pandemic Response Team.
-Because of the challenges facing the school's reopening, she was always on the lookout for the best health and safety practices.
-So, Rachel brought her husband John, a New Pig employee (and Juniata Valley alum) together with Assistant Principal and Pandemic Coordinator Matt Franks to talk about options.
-That connection led to adding Heidi Shetler, New Pig's Safe Schools Program Director to the team.
+Always with an ear to the best health and safety practices, she was aware of the challenges facing the school's reopening.
+Together with Matt Franks, Assistant Principal and Pandemic Coordinator, Rachel brought her husband John, a Juniata Valley graduate who works for New Pig, into the conversation.
+That connection led to adding another member to the team, Heidi Shetler, Director, Safe Schools Program.